Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Image: Drift

 Video also makes cold email prospecting less impersonal and can supercharge your outreach strategy.
-Sales get to share a strong and valuable message that really grabs attention where text can easily be glossed over.
+Sendspark and similar AI-powered video personalization platforms allow sales teams to record a single video and then automatically generate thousands of individually personalized videos addressed to specific prospects, making it easier to share strong and valuable messages that grab attention where text can easily be glossed over.
 And this makes a real difference today.
 In a world where prospects are bombarded with emails from your competition, making that brief moment when your email is viewed count is crucial.

 How to elevate sales engagements using video